 Simply hiring the most experienced candidate may seem like the most logical and sensible decision; but there’s a lot more to what makes a good team member than qualifications and experience.
 Understanding the difference between soft and hard skills, and why soft skills are absolutely essential is vital in establishing a stronger, more efficient team.

-While for a long while, hard skills were considered the more “professional skills” and soft skills were viewed only as resumé space-filler, studies have shown that these days, human resources professionals tend to favor soft skills over hard skills when choosing the ideal candidate.
+While for a long while, hard skills were considered the more 'professional skills' and soft skills were viewed only as a CV space-filler, studies have shown that these days, human resources professionals tend to favour soft skills over hard skills when choosing the ideal candidate.

 Soft skills, on the other hand, are personality traits and characteristics that are less quantifiable, but equally as important in the workplace and beyond, if not more.
-They’re rooted in behavior, attitude, and values.
+They’re rooted in behaviour, attitude and values.